2-Cyanoguanidine

 2-Cyanoguanidine is a nitrile derived from guanidine.
 It is a dimer of cyanamide, from which it can be prepared.
-2-Cyanoguanidine is a colourless solid that is soluble in water, acetone, and alcohol, but not nonpolar organic solvents.

 Production and use

 2-Cyanoguanidine is produced by treating cyanamide with base.
 It is produced in soil by decomposition of cyanamide.
 A variety of useful compounds are produced from 2-cyanoguanidine, guanidines and melamine.
 For example, acetoguanamine and benzoguanamine are prepared by condensation of cyanoguanidine with the nitrile: